codebytes/codebytes.github.io/_posts/2023-05-18-drawio-in-vscode.md

 excerpt_separator: <!--more-->
 ---

 If you're like me, you love discovering new ways to boost your productivity and workflows.
 One of my favorite tools is [Draw.io](https://draw.io).
-I've used the desktop tool and the website, but I found a new integration that has significantly elevated my VSCode experience: the [Draw.io Integration extension](https://marketplace.visualstudio.com/items?itemName=hediet.vscode-drawio).
+I've used the desktop tool and the site, but I found a new integration that has significantly elevated my VSCode experience: the [Draw.io Integration extension](https://marketplace.visualstudio.com/items?itemName=hediet.vscode-drawio).
 <!--more-->

 ![draw.io logo](/assets/images/drawio-logo.png){: .img-30}